top of page

 • You will be asked to sign a statement saying you are the “registered responsible adult” for each extra child/teen.

-• They should be staying with you at the event (in your hotel room at conference, for example), and you should be supervising them the same way you supervise your own children.
+• Any child you take responsibility for should be staying with you at the event (in your hotel room at conference, for example), and you are responsible for supervising them.

-• As the responsible adult, you are legally responsible for them and should be sure to have a medical release form from their parent.
+• You are legally responsible for any non-family child/teen accompanying you and must have a medical release form from their parent.

 Extra Kid Policy